unimarkup/specification/markup/inlines/implicit-substitutions/arrows.md

 # Arrows

 Certain keywords may be substituted for Unicode code points representing arrows.
-For the keywords to be substituted, they must only be surrounded by whitespace or punctuation graphemes, or other arrow keywords.
+For the keywords to be substituted, they must only be surrounded by whitespace, punctuation graphemes, or other arrow keywords.

 **List of supported arrow substitutions:**